endurox-dev/endurox-python/README.rst

     e.tpclose()
     e.tpterm()

-When running Enduro/X client which must participate in global transaction, CC tag shall be set in environment prior running the client script:
+When running the Enduro/X client which must participate in global transaction, CC tag shall be set in the environment before running the client script:

 .. code:: bash

     $ NDRX_CCTAG="ORA1" ./dbclient.py

-When running ATMI server in global transaction, the <cctag> XML tag can be used to assign the DB configuration to it:
+When running ATMI server in the global transaction, the <cctag> XML tag can be used to assign the DB configuration to it:

 .. code:: xml